sd2879/mangalX/README.md

 ## Use Cases

-MangalX supports various multi-agent use cases:
+MangalX has the capability to support various multi-agent use cases in future:
 - News-to-Twitter Pipeline
 - Asset Bridging Automation
 - Token Swapping Workflow